 The next interesting point is who the advertiser is: Clipper Craft, subject of a recent image gallery.
 Brown is rarely mentioned in the history of the Ivy League Look, and as there were no legendary clothiers serving the campus community — such as The Andover Shop at Harvard, J. Press at Yale and Langrock at Princeton — Brown students perhaps had to rely on Main Street manufacturers assuring them of “authentic Ivy” wares, in between visits, of course, from the road men of Brooks, Press and Chipp.

 Summer suits and American music of the highest refinement — for college students.
-Now I don’t want to sound reactionary or curmudgeonly, but my how things have fallen into this flip-flop, hip-hop age. — c C m
+It’s hard not to sound curmudgeonly, but my how things have fallen. — CC